Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 - **Process**
   - How are new features discussed, designed, evolved, released?
   - What is the leadership like?
+  - How is documentation handled here?
+      - Do they care about documentation?
-  - Is documentation a second class citizen? (sharing of information, no silos of knowledge)
+      - Are they sharing information, or is there silos of knowledge?
   - Do you practice post mortems? (blameless retrospection, handling of failures)
   - How do you handle tech debt?
 - **Communication**